Laragear/WebAuthn/README.md

 composer require laragear/webauthn
 ```

-## How does it work?
+## How Passkeys work?

-WebAuthn authentication process consists in two _ceremonies_: attestation, and assertion.
+Passkeys, hence WebAuthn, consists in two _ceremonies_: attestation, and assertion.

-Attestation is the process of asking the authenticator (a phone, laptop, USB key...) to create a private-public key pair, and **register** the public key inside the app.
-For that to work, the user must exist, and the browser must support WebAuthn, which is what intermediates between the authenticator (OS & device hardware) and the app.
+Attestation is the process of asking the authenticator (a phone, laptop, USB key...) to create a private-public key pair, save the private key internally, and **store** the public key inside the server.
+For that to work, the browser must support WebAuthn, which is what intermediates between the authenticator (OS & device hardware) and the server.

-Assertion is the process of pushing a cryptographic challenge to the device, which will return back _signed_ by the private key.
-Upon arrival, the app checks the signature is correct with the stored public key, ready to **log in**.
+Assertion is the process of pushing a cryptographic challenge to the authenticator, which will return back to the server _signed_ by the private key of the device.
+Upon arrival, the server checks the signature is correct with the stored public key, ready to **log in**.

-The private key doesn't leave the authenticator, and there are no shared passwords to save, let alone remember.
+The private key doesn't leave the authenticator, there are no shared passwords stored anywhere, and Passkeys only work on the server domain (like google.com) or subdomain (like auth.google.com).

 ## Set up